The Old Testament Presents... Reflections of Christ

 - THE REASON FOR FAILURE--

 - God had given an explicit command to Israel concerning the inhabitants of Canaan.
-Keep in mind that those inhabitants were steeped in heathen idolatry and that Israel was to be a separate people, worshiping only Jehovah.
+Keep in mind that those inhabitants were steeped in heathen idolatry and that Israel was to be a separate people, worshipping only Jehovah.
 Deuteronomy 20:17 gives the command of Jehovah to Israel, ''But thou shalt utterly destroy them... as the Lord thy God hath commanded thee.''
 Under Joshua's leadership, Israel began to fulfill the commission.
 We read this phrase repeatedly in the book of Joshua: ''utterly destroyed'' (see Joshua 2:10; 6:21; 8:26; 10:1; 10:40; 11:21).
 But the spiritual atmosphere changed as indicated in Judges 1:28, ''And it came to pass, when Israel was strong, that they put the Canaanites to forced labor, and did not utterly drive them out.''
 This was disobedience to God's Word.
 Israel's association with the Canaanites did not raise the Canaanites to Israel's level; rather, Israel came down to their level.
 It is always the same-- disobedience spells decline.

 - SPIRITUAL TEACHING--